akishindev/Publications/logging/logging-in-android.md

 }
 ```

-In `isLoggable()` we can control if a message can be logged.
+In `isLoggable()` we can control what messages we want to log and when.
 Here we use the default implementation (via a call to `super.isLoggable()`) and also add an additional condition - we want to enable logging only for debug builds.

 The `close()` and `flush()` methods are ignored as we don't need them.

-Finally, we implement the `publish()` function, that actually does the logging.
+Finally, we implement the `publish()` function that actually does the logging.
 We use the beforementioned Android [Log](https://developer.android.com/reference/android/util/Log) class and its `println()` method, that expects a tag, a log level and a message.
-As the tag we take the name of the logger.
-The log level is mapped in the `getAndroidLevel()` function.
+For the tag we take the name of the logger.
+The log level is obtained from the `getAndroidLevel()` function, where we map [Logger.Level](https://developer.android.com/reference/java/util/logging/Level) to a level defined in [Log].
 And the message is composed from the log message and a stack trace string of the exception, if present.
 We also wrap `println()` in a try-catch block, just in case something went wrong.

-Next, let's add a static function to setup the handler:
+Next, let's add a static function that sets up the handler:
 ```kotlin
 class AndroidLoggingHandler : Handler() {